shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/client-hints-for-ssp-clients.md

 Client Hints are intended to be an alternative source of information contained in the User-Agent header.
 User-Agent (UA) reduction is an effort to minimize the identifying information shared in the User-Agent string.
-As a result, the return values from certain `Navigator` interfaces will be reduced, including: `navigator.userAgent`, `navigator.appVersion`, and `navigator.platform`.
-If we do not make the necessary adjustments and fail to adapt to this change, certain capabilities will be forfeited, including the ability to identify and prevent fraud and bot activity, recognizing browsers for rendering purposes, and targeting buyers based on their devices.
-Furthermore, buyers will no longer be able to take advantage of device targeting.
+As a result, the return values from certain `Navigator` interfaces are reduced, including: `navigator.userAgent`, `navigator.appVersion`, and `navigator.platform`.
+If we do not make the necessary adjustments and fail to adapt to this change, certain capabilities would be forfeited, including the ability to identify and prevent fraud and bot activity, recognizing browsers for rendering purposes, and targeting buyers based on their devices.
+Furthermore, buyers would no longer be able to take advantage of device targeting.

 **Current UA string (detected as Tablet device):**